ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ##### With input table function

-Recommended way with the best performance:
+An option that offers the best performance:

 ```java
 try (PreparedStatement ps = conn.prepareStatement(